willfaught/paige/README.md

 ### Gallery

-The `paige/gallery` shortcode provides a figure with a collection of images.
+The `paige/gallery` shortcode provides an arrangement of images.

 ```
 {{< paige/gallery